-As part of the planning for 2020/21, the proposed plan of work has been developed based on:
+As part of the planning for 2021/22, the proposed plan of work has been developed based on:

-- Key risks and priorities the plan for 2020/21 is based on an analysis of strategic and operational risks; strategic objectives; internal control and governance processes and other factors which may affect the year ahead, including any changes within the external environment and the sector. - Reference to previous assurance work a review of the outcome of previous audit and assurance work undertaken and where assurance is now required again. - Level of resources the level of resource required to deliver an assurance opinion have been reviewed via benchmarking with similar council's.
-This review (table 1) currently identifies the Council as a relative outlier, out-turning at 447 audit days in 2019/20 (average of the group is 296 days).
-All peers where information was available, were reporting either a reasonable / substantial/ satisfactory / generally sound overall assurance opinion.
+- Key risks and priorities the plan for 2021/22 is based on an analysis of strategic and operational risks; strategic objectives; internal control and governance processes and other factors which may affect the year ahead, including any changes within the external environment and the sector. - Coronavirus Due to the significant impact of the pandemic on the Council's operations, as was the case for the 2020/21 plan, an allocation of time to address assurance needs as and when they arise, in response to the pandemic and subsequent recovery has been included.
+This will be kept under review and any proposed changes reported to the

-Table 1: Peer Comparison 2019/20 Audit Days

-The Council's internal control environment is stable (an adequate assurance opinion has been given for the last 2 years) and the fraud / irregularity incidence and risk has been low.
-The 2020/21 draft plan has therefore been produced based on a level of resources that maximises effectiveness by directing audit resources to the highest risk areas and one which is competitive with peers.

-Table 2: LDC's Audit Assurance 2018-2020

-Agile approach - our approach to the plan is one where we will respond to the changing assurance need, by having a level of contingency, enabling us to change the focus of the audits should the Council's organisational priorities or strategic risks change.
+- Reference to previous assurance work a review of the outcome of previous audit and assurance work undertaken and where assurance is now required again. - Level of resources in 2020/21 a benchmarking exercise was undertaken to compare the level of audit resources with similar council's.
+Audit days were reduced from 447 days (2019/20) to 286 days (2020/21) to be competitive with peers.
+The Council's risk profile has not changed year this year, is not unusual (a reasonable assurance opinion has been given for the last 3 years) and the level of fraud risk has remained low.
+For these reasons the 2021/22 draft plan resources have not materially changed. - Agile approach our approach to the plan is one where we will respond to the changing assurance need, by having a level of contingency, enabling us to change the focus of the audits should the Council's organisational priorities or strategic risks change.